mattbenecky/vnet-peering/README.md

-# Virtual Network Peering
+# Connect Virtual Networks with VNet Peering

-This provides a sample virtual network peering to connect two or more virtual networks in Azure.
+This provides a sample virtual network peering to connect virtual networks in Azure.
 The traffic that passes between peered virtual networks is routed directly through the Microsoft backbone infrastructure, not through a gateway or over the public internet.

 - A low-latency, high-bandwidth connection between resources in different virtual networks
 - The ability for resources in one virtual network to communicate with resources in a different virtual network